asolis/binaryStorage/README.md

 the compatibility/similarity between our implementation and the current xml/yml storage current available in OpenCV.

-This implementation allows you to save to disk user defined and OpenCV types using the hdf5 file format.
+The implementation allows you to save user defined and OpenCV types using the hdf5 file format.

-To avoid name coalitions the classes names are renamed as follow:
+To avoid name coalition the following class names are renamed:
 	FileStorage  	 ->  Storage
 	FileNode     	 ->  StorageNode
 	FileNodeIterator ->  NodeIterator